Mónica Rincón

 Mónica Patricia Rincón González (born 17 December 1975) is a Chilean journalist known for her current work in CNN Chile alongside Daniel Matamala.

 Rincón has worked on radio stations Zero, Bío-Bío (2007) and Amadeus (2009).
 She has headlined major news broadcasts, breaking the news to the world with the deaths of Augusto Pinochet (2006) and Osama bin Laden (2011).
 On 27 February 2010, she also was the first television journalist to report on the Chile earthquake.

 Early life

 Rincón is the daughter of the marriage formed by Ricardo Rincón Iglesias and Luisa González Cofré.
-Her brother Rodrigo also is a journalist, whilst her siblings Ricardo and Ximena were Christian democratic politicians (this last one is the current president of the Senate).
+Her brother Rodrigo also is a journalist, while her siblings Ricardo and Ximena were Christian democratic politicians (this last one is the current president of the Senate).

 She studied at the Carmela Romero de Espinosa School of the Dominican mothers of Concepción, from where she obtained a 6.9 score average (equivalent to an A+).
 Then, Rincón entered the Pontifical Catholic University of Chile to study journalism, where she obtained an Honor Scholarship and graduated as the best student of her generation.

 After graduating from PUC, she did a master's degree in Political Science at the Universidad Andrés Bello.